dnsimple/dnsimple-support/content/articles/account-users.markdown

 To have multiple users, or members, on one account, you must [be subscribed to an eligible plan](https://dnsimple.com/pricing).
 </info>

-A DNSimple account can be associated with one or more members.
-When you add a member to an account, they will have full access rights to every resource attached to the account, including domains, contacts, SSL certificates, etc.
+A DNSimple account can be associated with one or more users.
+When you add someone to an account as a member, they will have full access rights to every resource attached to the account, including domains, contacts, SSL certificates, etc.

 All members will also have full-admin access to the account, including the ability to access and change billing information and account details.
-The member will retain their login credentials and two-factor authentication configuration.
+The member will retain their unique login credentials and two-factor authentication configuration.

 ## Adding members to an account